punkave/node-netpbm/README.md

 ## Changelog

-1.0.2: Child processes handled by [async.queue](https://github.com/caolan/async#queue)
+1.0.2: Child process concurrency managed by [async.queue](https://github.com/caolan/async#queue).
+No change in documented behavior.

 1.0.1: The `limit` option is respected even when only fetcing `info` to prevent crashes due to resource starvation.
 Thanks to Alex / Ajax.